 - 1 small head cabbage (napa or savoy), shredded

 - 4 teaspoons oyster sauce

 - 4 tablespoons Worcestershire sauce

-- Tabasco sauce (optional for added heat)
+- hot sauce or Tabasco optional for added heat

-Finally, add sliced scallions and mushrooms.
-Cook about 1 minute.
+- Finally, add sliced scallions and mushrooms; cook about 1 minute.

-Yakisoba most often uses noodles called chukamen.
+Chinese Noodles:Yakisoba most often uses noodles called chukamen.
 However, chukamen are easily substituted with Chinese egg noodles, or even ramen, a pantry staple.